Living in Stafford

 Different areas of Stafford are popular for very different reasons. sought-after Walton-on-the-Hill (known for its exceptional school catchment area), Baswich and Wildwood to the south are fabulous for families.
 To the north, Trinity Fields, Parkside and Doxey have a wonderful community feel.
 For a more rural setting, Ingestre, Derrington, Gnosall, Great Haywood, Little Haywood and Haughton are all quintessential Staffordshire villages, full of heritage and character.

 Stafford Town centre offers a mix of well-known retailing chains as well as independent traders.
 An additional bonus is the regular town centre market - positioned in the shadow of the elegant Stafford Town Hall.
 The town also boasts The Queens Retail Park and Riverside shopping centre, which include outlets such as Next, New Look, Marks and Spencer and H&M, to name just a few.

 Sports and Leisure

 Whether your interests lie in outdoor or indoor sports, cultural visits or adrenaline rushes, you are never short of leisure activities in Stafford.
-On offer locally are activities including cycliLg and go-karting, golf and rugby, horse-riding and quad biking.
+On offer locally are activities including cycling and go-karting, golf and rugby, horse-riding and quad biking.
 Perhaps you prefer woodland dog walks, river valley strolls or a cinema trip?
 And for those seeking the ultimate thrill, Alton Towers is just a short drive away.

 The area benefits from some really excellent state and independent schools.
-There is also specialist school provision - Walton High for Science, Rising Brook for Sports and Weston Road for maths and computing.
+There is also specialist school provision - Walton High for science, Rising Brook for sports and Weston Road for maths and computing.
 Barnfields, Leasowes and Berkswich Primary schools all have sound reputations and Stafford Grammar School is the highest achieving co-ed school in the area.